Volunteer FAQ

 "Buy-In" Contributions

 As attorneys, we took an Oath and solemnly swore to never reject, from any consideration, the cause of the defenseless or oppressed.
 In support of that Oath, Florida Bar Rule 4-6.1 encourages attorneys to give back at least 20 hours of pro bono service annually or make a financial contribution of $350 and to report these contributions.
-"Buy-Ins" help us continue providing critical legal services to disadvantaged individuals and families, especially during the COVID-19 pandemic.
+"Buy-Ins" help us continue providing critical legal services to disadvantaged individuals and families, especially during these challenging times.
 Your contribution fulfills your pro bono requirement so long as you report your donation on your Bar Dues Statement.
 Click here to contribute.

 Monetary Donations